mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 to a Signal user, and at the time, Moby supports eUSD but Signal does not, then the recipient cannot see the payment in their app, or send it anywhere, or send it back to the Moby user.
 This could lead to disputed payments, bad user experiences, etc.

+At the same time, putting token metadata on chain will require an enclave upgrade, while creating new tokens on the chain does not.
+So there is considerable interest in having an off-chain source of token metadata that can be validated by clients.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation